 The company was founded by Blake Scholl, an entrepreneur who sold an eCommerce business to Groupon and used the proceeds to start Boom Supersonic.

-Its first aircraft, the XB-1, known as the Baby Boom, is expected to be test flown in 2022.
-The XB-1 is a demonstration aircraft being built as a proof of concept.
+Its first aircraft, the XB-1, known as the Baby Boom, was successfully tested in March 2024.
+The XB-1 is a demonstration aircraft built as a proof of concept.

 The Overture, its signature passenger plane design, will ferry up to 88 business passengers from New York City to London in three hours and 30 minutes.
 The company believes there are about 600+ financially viable city-to-city routes worldwide.